Virginia

 Personal data means any information that is linked or reasonably linkable to an identified or identifiable natural person.
 This does not include de-identified data or publicly available information.

-Sensitive data receives extra protection under the law.
+Sensitive data receives heightened protection under the law.
 It includes data revealing racial or ethnic origin, religious beliefs, mental or physical health diagnoses, sexual orientation, citizenship or immigration status, genetic or biometric data used for identification purposes, personal data from a known child, and precise geolocation data.

 Consumer means a natural person who is a Virginia resident acting in an individual or household context.
 The definition excludes people acting in a commercial or employment context.